-Western notions of death, dying, and grief have been shaped by the Western biomedical model and Sigmund Freud's theoretical paradigm outlined in the publication Mourning and Melancholia [42].
+Western notions of death, dying, and grief have also been shaped by the Western biomedical model and Sigmund Freud's theoretical paradigm outlined in the publication Mourning and Melancholia [42].
 In general, Western traditions believe that life begins and ends, and death is primarily viewed as the cessation of the individual's bodily organs [117].
 In Western cultures, death is generally considered a topic that should not be discussed.
 When death occurs, particularly for those who have been ill, members of this culture tend to assume that the biomedical model has failed.
-Some experts have referred to this Western concept as "death denying" [137; 138].
+Some experts have referred to this Western concept as "death denying" [137; 138; 200].
 Overall, in Western culture, individuals tend to remove or detach themselves from the death and dying process [168].
+This detachment from death and dying has been linked to two social trends.
+The first is that as technology became increasingly advanced, medical facilities had the equipment to help patients stay alive, and therefore, hospitals became the place where people eventually died [199].
+Second, the notion of a "good death" became prevalent in the 20th century.
+This included the belief that dying should be pain-free [199].
+The biomedicalization of aging has also conveyed the message that aging and, in many ways, death and dying can be controlled with modern medicine [200].